What is FIT?

 Original effect-size - the effect-size computed from the mouse gene expression dataset uploaded by the user.

-FIT predicted value (percentile) - the percentile of the absolute value predicted by FIT.
-Genes with the highest absolute value are the ones predicted by FIT to be human-relevant.
+predicted by FIT to be human-relevant.
 Focusing on the percentiles, rather than the actual value, helps to interpret how important a specific gene is.

 Up/Down - a plus or a minus sign, stating whether the FIT value was positive or negative.
-Note that the percentiles in the latter column are of absolute values.
+Note that the percentiles in the latter column are of absolute

-Confidence intervals (percentile) – along with the expression predictions, FIT produces confidence intervals per value.
-We show in our paper that predictions with small confidence intervals have a higher chance of being correct (close to the human values).
-Here we supply the percentile of the confidence interval size, to allow users to filter or sort the predictions based on their reliability.
+predictions with small confidence intervals have a higher chance of being correct (close to the human values).
+Here we supply the percentile of the

 Description - additional information about the gene.

-In the example shown here we sorted the results by FIT percentiles.
-The first three genes have the highest predicted value, but their confidence intervals are very big, meaning the prediction is less reliable.
-An interesting result would be the third gene in the results, Actc1, which shows both a high prediction percentile and a low confidence interval percentile.
+intervals are very big, meaning the prediction is less reliable.
+An interesting result would be the third gene in the results, Actc1, which shows both a

 Additional features

 Sorting - The results table can be sorted by any column, using the small arrows near each column name.
-To get the genes that are considered most relevant by FIT, the table should be sorted by "FIT predicted value - percentile".
+To get the genes that are considered most

-Visualization of the reference data of each gene - When clicking on a specific gene in the results table the reference data of that gene appears as a scatter plot (human effect size vs. mouse effect size, Figure 4)).
-In addition, the scatter plot shows the slopes computed by the model in 100 bootstrapping steps (light grey lines).
+steps (light grey lines).
 The slopes help identify what the correlation between the species is compared to a slope=1, which is also illustrated in the plot (dotted black line).

 Downloading results - The user can download the results by clicking the "Download Predictions" available on the left panel.
-The downloaded table include additional columns not shown on the site (for simplicity):
+The downloaded table

 - Original fold-change - the fold-change of each gene as computed from the uploaded mouse dataset.
-This value was used to compute the effect-size per gene which was given as input to FIT.
+This value was used to compute the effect-size per

 - FIT predicted value - the raw value, rather than the percentile that is shown in the site.